-- ★ Recommendation: A final average of 85%+ in Honors Algebra II and NYS Regents Algebra II Common Core exam. - ★ This course should be considered only by highly motivated students - ⊗ Required: TI-83+, TI-84 or TI-84+ Graphing Calculator
+- ★ Recommendation: A final average of 85%+ in Honors Algebra II and NYS Regents Algebra II Common Core exam. - ★ This course should be considered only by highly motivated students - ⊗ Required:TI-84+ Graphing Calculator

 The objective of this course is to keep the students who are planning to take AP Calculus in their senior year together for two years so the needless repetition of topics can be eliminated and the students can gain an appreciation for rigorous mathematical investigation.
-Chapter 1 of AP Calculus will be covered.
-This course should be considered only by highly motivated students and will include the first 2 chapters of AP Calc.
-Students will take a teacher made
+This course should be considered only by highly motivated students and will include the first 2 chapters of AP Calculus.
+Students will take a teacher made assessment in June.